Social Prescribing: a resource for health professionals

 Food security and nutrition: community meal programs, food bank, community garden

-Education, learning and growth: participatory art making, physical activity, outdoors, museum and gallery visits
+Education, learning and growth: participatory art making, physical activity, outdoor activities, museum and gallery visits

 Making a warm connection

 Directly connect a person to a social support.
-This follows a similar process as ‘point a person to a support’, but it takes it one-step further by providing a warm hand-off or referral for a person to the social support.
-This form of social prescribing is good for individuals who are hesitant or are experiencing barriers to connecting with social supports.
+This process is similar to ‘point a person to a support,’ but it goes a step further by making a warm hand-off or referral to the social support.
+This type of social prescribing is helpful for individuals who are hesitant or facing barriers to connecting with social supports.

 Steps

-• Discuss and explore with individuals the social support options that will help address their identified need
+• Discuss with individuals the social support options that will help address their identified needs.

-• Make a plan for following-up to discuss their experience
+• Make a plan to follow-up to discuss their experience, leveraging their preferred method of communication.

 Connect a person to a social prescribing navigator.
 A social prescribing navigator (also referred to as a link worker) helps people explore and connect to social supports.
-A social prescribing navigator is often a social worker, psychological counsellor, system navigator, care coordinator, community connector, health coach or outreach worker.
-This form of social prescribing is good for any individual but availability of social prescribing navigators differs in communities across Ontario.
+A social prescribing navigator could be a social worker, psychological counsellor, system navigator, care coordinator, community connector, health coach, outreach worker, etc. This type of social prescribing is helpful for any individual but availability of social prescribing navigators differs in communities across Ontario.

 Steps